DeepWaterIMR/ghl-gadget3/README.md

-# A standardized Gadget 3 model for Northeast Atlantic Greenland halibut
+# Gadget3 model for Northeast Atlantic Greenland halibut

 **Institute of Marine Research, Norway** and **Marine and Freshwater Research Institute, Iceland**